Whether to pay off the mortgage faster or invest is one of the most common questions that gets asked.

 Super

 There is an argument for paying into super to invest over paying down your home loan.
-There’s a strong case to use up your $27.5k threshold each and every year if you’re on a high marginal tax rate (MTR).
-At 47% MTR, you get an instant once-off 60% return on every non-concessional dollar, which is hard to ignore, even if it means locking it up for 30 years.
+There’s a strong case to use up your $30,000 threshold each and every year if you’re on a high marginal tax rate (MTR).
+At 47% MTR, you get an instant once-off 60% return on every dollar you contribute concessionally, which is hard to ignore, even if it means locking it up for 30 years.
+Even on a 32% MTR, you get an instant one-off 25% return.
 On top of this, there are ongoing tax savings on dividends and a compounding effect on all this additional money.

 For an early retiree, you have to weigh up the lack of access to these funds and the potential changing laws around when you may be able to access them.